ABOUT THE BOOKS

 I have no plans to write a third book at this time, chiefly because I don’t have any idea who or what it would be about.
 (Sebastian is a few years too old to be the narrator of a YA novel, alas!)

-It says in the back of my UK edition of Arrow that Swift was the last book in the Knife series.
+Why does the back of my UK edition of Arrow say Swift is the last book in the Knife series?

-That was a publisher’s error which has since been corrected.
-In fact, Arrow is the last book of the Knife series, while Swift is the first book of a separate (but related) trilogy about the piskeys and spriggans of Cornwall.
+That was a mistake which was corrected in later editions.
+Arrow is the last book of the Knife series, while Swift is the first book of a separate (but related) trilogy about the piskeys and spriggans of Cornwall.

-When will Arrow be available in the US?
+When will Arrow be available in the USA?

 US paperback and e-book editions were released by Enclave Publishing in April 2016.
 Buy links for Arrow can be found here.